Education in Puerto Rico: The Liberal and Conservative divide

+American administration

 The Foraker act of 1900 established the commissioner of education in Puerto Rico and created the department of public education.
 The commissioner of education was appointed by William McKinley, President of the United States.
 The first commissioner 1900 – 1902 was Martin Grove Brumbaugh, who was the first professor pedagogy at the University of Pennsylvania, and was president of Juniata College.
 He reorganized the public school system, encourage both pupils and teachers to become bilingual in Spanish and English, and built a normal school for training teachers.
 Brumbaugh's education policies promoted Americanization, which followed the policies of Puerto Rico's two political parties, which both were committed to turning Puerto Rico into an American state.
 Samuel McCune Lindsay, appointed by the Theodore Roosevelt, President of the United States served as Education Commissioner 1902 – 1904 continued the policy preparing Puerto Rico for American statehood.
 Laws passed in 1899 required education in Puerto Rico to consist of a public system for ages six to eighteen, to limit the student/teacher ratio to 50:1, and to be coed.
 The 1900 Department of Public Instruction became the Department of Education in 1989.

 Julian Go argues that the primary goals of American policy were:

 Under American control, Puerto Ricans and Filipinos would vote in free elections, take up office, help devise legislation, and administer the colony's daily affairs-first in local (municipal) governments and later in national legislative assemblies.
 The native officials would be given more and more autonomy as they moved through this system, slowly learning their so-called "object lessons" in American-styled governance.
 Local governments would be granted more duties and functions, the legislative assemblies would be allowed to devise laws "with less and less assistance," and in general American control would be slowly loosened.
 The underlying principle of political education was thus: "Free self-government in ever-increasing measure."